Review by Frank Plowright

 On the False Earths is equally good, but better read after at least one other Valerian and Laureline adventure, so well placed as the central story.
 It’s a real step forward in approach.
 While the series was always creative, this was the first story created in the wake of an SF comics revolution in France.
 Christin took it all in, processed it, and generated his version of the new world.
 There’s a greater use of hard science fiction ideas, the prevailing humanity of the series and some fine disclosures.

 By contrast with what’s gone before Heroes of the Equinox is a slight disappointment as it’s a far more straightforward action and adventure title, although its a perennial favourite album in France.
 Christin offers his pastiche of superhero comics, with admiring nods to Moebius and Jack Kirby as Valerian enters a contest to find a champion along with others from three different worlds, each with a personality defining their approach to any given problem.
 Christin toys with the idea of God, an idea more effectively used later in the series, and the conclusion is both novel and appropriate, but this lacks the depth of the previous offerings.

 As in volumes one and two, there’s a wealth of accompanying material, and it’s slightly more offbeat than in those books, with a translation of an article written by Mézières about his time on a cattle drive, and Christin’s appreciation of his creative partner.
-Should there be a fourth volume of The Complete Collection it will feature a couple of the series’ best books.
+The following The Complete Collection 4 features a couple of the series’ best books.